Selection of 2 products from

 Bradycardia, dyspnoea, hypotension and conduction abnormalities may occasionally occur.
 In such cases treatment should be suspended.

-Use during pregnancy and lactation: Do not use in pregnant or lactating females.
-Studies of laboratory animals have shown evidence of teratogenic and embryotoxic effects.
+Do not use in pregnant or lactating females.
+Studies in laboratory animals have shown evidence of teratogenic and embryotoxic effects.

 Observations in humans have indicated that treatment with calcium may be useful in treating toxicity from calcium channel blocker overdose.